hwayne/learntla-v2/docs/beginner/setup.rst

 .. figure:: img/setup/error_trace.png

 This is an *error trace*, showing the exact set of steps that lead to an invariant being violated.
-We'll talk about it a bit more when we get into :doc:`invariants in depth <invariants>`
+We'll talk about it a bit more when we get into :doc:`invariants in depth <invariants>`.

 .. _scratch:

 Making a Scratchfile
 ====================

 I often like to test the outputs of operators without having to run the entire spec.
-To do that, I have a separate file I call "Scratch"
+To do that, I have a separate file I call "Scratch":

 ::